Particl-Community/academy/in-depth/indepth_mp_explained.rst

 The PART Coin
 ^^^^^^^^^^^^^

 PART is the :term:`cryptocurrency <Cryptocurrency>` of the :term:`Particl blockchain <Particl Blockchain>`.
-It is a secure and confidential currency designed specifically to power e-commerce and online marketplaces.
+It is a secure and confidential currency explicitly designed to power e-commerce and online marketplaces.
 It uses several security, encryption, and privacy protocols to make sure none of your personal information and data can be collected when transacting on the :term:`cryptocurrency <Particl Marketplace>`.

 .. seealso::